 Kubrick’s science fiction masterpiece marks a watershed in the genre.
 It went so far beyond what had come before in terms of content and technique that it became the standard by which everything else would have to be judged, and it challenged every filmmaker who came after to aim for greater visual realism and narrative complexity.
 Unambitious projects still got made (Michael Anderson’s silly Logan’s Run , Jack Smight’s travesty Damnation Alley ), but they were immediately recognized as shoddy, second-rate work.
 Even though Star Wars (1977) ditched Kubrick’s rigorous attention to realism, Lucas and his team nonetheless put a great deal of effort into the details of the pulpy world they were creating.
 Ridley Scott was closer to Kubrick in Alien (1979) and Blade Runner (1982), although those films lacked Kubrick’s thematic ambitions.

 The narrative of 2001 is actually quite slender, though it spans millions of years.
 Beginning at the “dawn of man”, as the opening title puts it, it traces human evolution from its animal beginnings to the 21st Century and on to the next stage.
-This progression in initiated by an unknown alien force which manifests at three different stages as a featureless black monolith which mysteriously pushes mankind forward.
+This progression is initiated by an unknown alien force which manifests at three different stages as a featureless black monolith which mysteriously pushes mankind forward.
 We have no idea what motivates these aliens, but what is clear is that progress is inextricably linked to aggression and violence.
 Here Kubrick and co-writer Arthur C. Clarke are proposing an external explanation for the self-destructive tendencies which are so often the subject of Kubrick’s films.
 (This underlying concept bears a strong resemblance to Nigel Kneale’s Quatermass and the Pit, first aired as a BBC serial in 1958, then adapted by Hammer Films as a feature in 1967.)

 In the most famous jump-cut in movie history, Kubrick leaps several million years from the paleolithic discovery of weapons to the technological near-future where the planet is circled by weapons-bearing satellites and the world’s population lives in the shadow of the Cold War with its permanent threat of annihilation.
 Human progress has been accompanied by, really driven by paranoia, inventiveness fuelled by fear and suspicion.

 The Americans have discovered an artifact on the moon, another of the black monoliths, buried in the crater Tycho for millions of years.
-When struck by sunlight, the object emits a signal aimed at Jupiter.
+When struck by sunlight, the now-exposed object emits a signal aimed at Jupiter.
 While the authorities keep its existence secret, an expedition is sent to Jupiter.
 Three members of the crew are in suspended animation, while the other two, Dave Bowman (Keir Dullea) and Frank Poole (Gary Lockwood), have not been told the purpose of the mission.
 Only the on-board computer, HAL 9000 (voiced by Douglas Rain), has that information.

 In a typical Kubrick move, the computer is the most human character in the film, the two astronauts being incurious technocrats who carry out their duties with machine-like detachment.
 But in giving HAL a human-like personality, the computer’s creators have inadvertently also given him human weaknesses.
 As the mission progresses, HAL exhibits increasingly neurotic tendencies.
 He is in fact infected with the distrust and paranoia which defines the human species in the film.
 Convinced that only he can be trusted, that his human companions are a threat to the mission, he sets out to kill them all.